Top secret: Egypt: The January 25 Revolution and Implications for U.S. Foreign Policy part4/4

 Council has modest legislative powers and must ratify treaties and constitutional amendments.

-This lack of consensus hinders any uniform U.S. approach toward how to best promote democracy in Egypt.
+This lack of consensus hinders any uniform U.S. approach toward how to best promote democracy in Egypt

 0 comments: